 If you are interested in music-based careers, there are lots to choose from.
 You could become a professional performer or composer or you might want to teach music to adults and children.
 You could become a music therapist or use music to help those who struggle to communicate using words.

-Miss Stone - aimeestone@theswanageschool.co.uk
+Mr Peake - harrypeake@theswanageschool.co.uk (Curriculum Area Leader)

 EXAM BOARD: OCR